Alto-R/SignalNest/README-EN.md

 ### Q: Why can final output still be below `github: 5` / `youtube: 2`?

 Minimums can only be enforced when candidates exist.
 If a source returns too few items during collection (for example, no recent YouTube uploads within `days_lookback`, or temporary API failures), final counts may still be below target.
-Increase `days_lookback` / `search_days_lookback`, add more `channel_ids`, and check runtime logs for API errors.
+Increase `days_lookback` / `search_days_lookback`, add more `channel_ids`, and check runtime logs.

 ### Q: How to add more RSS feeds